 5. If you aren't using 10x15 paper, make the best of the A4 paper by placing 4 different types of images on it to test the profiles and suitability of the paper for particular types of images.
 I used one image each of a test image (colour bars, gradations etc), a B&W image, a landscape image with trees, sky, etc, and a impressionist painting image all on the one page.

-7. In Aperture, colour management should be OFF in the printer driver, otherwise the prints will be double profiled and all too dark or too light.
-The correct .icc profile should be selected in the Aperture print dialogue, and the matching paper type chosen in the printer driver settings.
+7. In Aperture, colour management should be OFF in the driver, otherwise the prints will be double profiled and all too dark or too light.
+The correct .icc profile should be selected in the Aperture print dialogue, and the matching paper type chosen in the driver settings.

-8. Once you have a baseline correct printing setup, grap a sample pack of papers to see what you like.
+8. Once you have a baseline correct setup, grap a sample pack of papers to see what you like.
 I got both the Ilford and Hahnemeule sample packs to play with, and discovered new looks for familiar photos.

 9. It's probably a good idea not to try to print borderless initially - saves ink and mess and allows you to appreciate the paper being used a little more.